Yutsuten/Yutsuten.github.io/mynotes/Linux/Terminal.md

 # Run in background, output to file
 command > /var/log/file 2>&1 &  # 2 (stderr) to 1 (stdout)

-# List all processes
+# List processes
-ps -A
+ps -A  # All
+ps  # Created in this bash
+ps -ef | grep jekyll  # filter within all processes

 # Kill process
 kill <PID>